yugabyte/yugabyte-db/docs/content/latest/releases/whats-new/_index.md

 ## Yugabyte Platform

-- Add backup and restore options for YSQL tables and universe-level transactional backups. [#3849](https://github.com/yugabyte/yugabyte-db/issues/3849)
+- Add option to [back up and restore YSQL databases](../../) and universe-level transactional backups. [#3849](https://github.com/yugabyte/yugabyte-db/issues/3849)
 - On the **Universes** page, the **Replication** tab displays by default and adds default state when replication lag metric query returns no data.
 - Add **Replication** tab to Universe overview tab list if enabled and query for replication lag metrics. [#]
 - Add replication lag metrics `async_replication_sent_lag_micros` (last applied time on producer - last polled for record) and `async_replication_committed_lag_micros` (last applied time on producer - last applied time on consumer) for 2DC replication and export to Prometheus. [#2154](https://github.com/yugabyte/yugabyte-db/issues/2154)